Orange-OpenSource/rdf-dst/README.md

 tensorboard --logdir tb_logs --bind_all
 ```

-## Results

-Results from our experiments are in the `results/` directory.

 # License

 Copyright (c) 2023 Orange

-This code is released under the MIT license and Apache 2.0 license.
+This code is released under the MIT license.
 See the LICENSE file for more information.